 Well-regulated FTSE 100 brokers often take certain precautions to ensure the safety of investors’ funds and personal information.
 Some of the safety measures taken by CFD brokers offering FTSE 100 are:

 Insurance: Regulatory bodies like the FCA require that FTSE 100 CFD brokers keep a required minimum account in a tier-1 bank in the country as insurance for traders’ funds.
-The brokers do not trade with this money or do any kind of business with it.
+The best FCA-regulated brokers do not trade with this money or do any kind of business with it.
 This money helps in repaying the investors if the broker suffers bankruptcy.

 Technology: Brokers often use technology like 2-factor authentication and SSL to secure traders’ personal information and funds.
 These software are also good for helping traders recover their account if they forget their login details.